Baby steps into the investment universe - Analytical; Part 2 of 3

 One way to get around this predicament is to try to do the analysis yourself and then compare it with the one presented.
 Of course, to do this, the "solution" has to be presented separately.

 You ought to be able to use the case studies in my blog in this manner.
+If you have the discipline to take this step, it will accelerate your learning.

 Baby step into the investment universe : learn how to invest

-• Foundation level where you focus on concepts
+• Foundation level where you focus on concepts.

-• The Intermediate level where you can start valuing companies using multiples
+• The Intermediate level where you can start valuing companies using multiples.

-• The Advanced level where you seriously start number crunching and pick companies
+• The Advanced level where you seriously start number crunching and pick companies.

 • The Expert level.